alyahmedaly/backbase-vscode-extension/README.md

 ## Please note this extension is not official and only maintained by me so feel free to contribute 😎

-This extension should provide support for Backbase projects that built on top of widget architecture 3
+This extension should provide support for Backbase projects that built on top of widget architecture 3 [download from Here](https://marketplace.visualstudio.com/items?itemName=AlyAhmedAly.backbase-vscode-extension)

 ## Features